 The first digit identifies the box number, and up to 9 SDI boxes can be used on a network.

-In the image below, the B following S-- indicates that this signal is coming from SDI input stream 2.
+In the image below, the B following S-- indicates that this signal is coming from SDI input stream 2 (stream 1 being labelled 'A').
 The 1 shows that this signal is the first AES pair on that SDI stream.